-A. AWARD OVERVIEW
+A. Award Overview

 ARPA-E expects to make approximately \$30 million available for new awards, subject to the availability of appropriated funds.
-ARPA-E anticipates making approximately 10-15 PROPEL-1K Phase 1 awards under FOAs DE-FOA-0003162 and DE-FOA-0003163.
+ARPA-E anticipates making approximately 10-15 Phase 1 awards across FOAs DE-FOA-0003162 and DE-FOA-0003163.
 ARPA-E may, at its discretion, issue one, multiple, or no awards.

-Individual awards may vary between \$500,000 and \$1.5 million in Federal share for Phase 1 of the PROPEL-1K program, and they may not exceed the SBIR/STTR limit of \$4,241,580 million in Federal share for combined Phase 1 and Phase 2 of the program.
-These PROPEL-1K Phases are distinct from SBIR/STTR phases.
+Individual awards may vary between \$500,000 and \$1.5 million in Federal share for Phase 1 of the program, and they may not exceed \$5 million in Federal share for combined Phase 1 and Phase 2 of the program.